1948 Alabama Crimson Tide football team: Duquesne

 In their first Tuscaloosa game of the season, Alabama defeated the Duquesne Dukes 48–6 before 20,000 fans at Denny Stadium.
 Billy Cadenhead opened the scoring in the first quarter to cap a 94-yard drive with his four-yard touchdown run for a 7–0 Alabama lead.
 A trio of second quarter touchdowns extended the Crimson Tide lead to 27–0 at halftime.
 Points were scored on 42-yard Charles Davis reverse, a 72-yard Pete Pettus punt return and on a 17-yard Jim Burkett run.

 The Crimson Tide continued their scoring with a 67-yard Cadenhead touchdown in the third run before the Dukes scored their only points of the game.
 Len Kubiak scored for Duquesne with his one-yard touchdown run to cap a ten-play, 62-yard drive.
 Alabama then closed the game with a pair of fourth-quarter touchdowns for the 48–6 victory.
 Points were scored on a 43-yard Travis Hoicks pass to Don Spurrell and later on a six-yard Paul Taylor run.
-The victory improved Alabama's all-time record against Duquesne to 2–0.